jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/porcelain-veneers.md

-    class="dv-div-text dv-pb-15">We always entrust our work to the cementing agents of the 3M multinational. <strong>RelyX™ Ultimate </strong>is an innovative adhesive resin cement and dual polymerization that was developed thinking exclusively about the own needs of vitreous ceramics, and that consequently guarantees us an excellent clinical performance. </p> <p class="dv-div-text dv-pb-15">Thanks to this new system, our patients can always be calm, confident and proud of their new smile.</p>
+    class="dv-div-text dv-pb-15">We always entrust our work to the cementing agents of the 3M multinational. <strong>RelyX™ Ultimate </strong>is an innovative adhesive resin cement and dual polymerization that was developed thinking exclusively about the own needs of vitreous ceramics, and that consequently, guarantees us an excellent clinical performance. </p> <p class="dv-div-text dv-pb-15">Thanks to this new system, our patients can always be calm, confident and proud of their new smile.</p>
     <img src="https://dentalvip.com.ve/wp-content/uploads/2018/09/carp-img13.jpg"